BioDataSage/ff-water-quality/README.md

 - Correlation analysis:
   - Compute Pearson correlations between each WASH indicator (% water, % sanitation, % hygiene) and infant mortality.
   - Report correlation coefficients.
-- Fit a random forests classification model with fetal mortality as the outcome and WASH variables as predictors.
+- Fit a random forests classification model with intant mortality as the outcome and WASH variables as predictors.
 - Use feature importance scores to rank variables by their contribution.

 # Data Analysis: